Katen Scholars Program

 There are several key components of the Clinical Excellence Scholars track:

 - Participation in the Joel Schwab, MD “On Being a Doctor” seminars.
-This monthly lecture series will feature a clinician presenting on a selected aspect of effective clinical care.
+This quarterly lecture series will feature a clinician presenting on a selected aspect of effective clinical care.

-- Attendance at Clinical Excellence Scholar dinners, which take place twice each quarter.
+- Attendance at Clinical Excellence Scholar dinners and physican-led small-group meetings, which take place twice each quarter.

-- Successful completion of the Volunteer/Shadowing Program at UChicago Medicine, which requires a minimum of 110 hours of service (12 hours of shadowing and 25 hours of volunteering per quarter).
+- Successful completion of the Shadowing Program at UChicago Medicine, which requires a minimum of 36 hours of shadowing (12 per quarter)

 - Participation in the Bucksbaum Institute for Clinical Excellence and MacLean Center for clinical Medical Ethics public events, such as the annual symposiums and lecture series.